genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/11_slider.md

 ```html title="Example 1"
 <alpha-slider min="0" max="100" value="70"></alpha-slider>
 ```
-- **Example 2**: a slider with min = 0 and max = 100 with 3 labels positioning in 0, 50 and 100 with step of 5
+- **Example 2**: a slider with min = 0 and max = 100 with 3 labels positioned at 0, 50 and 100 in steps of 5
 ```html title="Example 2"
 <alpha-slider min="0" max="100" step="5">
     <alpha-slider-label position="0"> low </alpha-slider-label>